 My boys attended a local charter school until they were in 3rd and 5th grades.
 Although a great fit until then, we decided to homeschool, and have never looked back.
 Best decision we ever made.

-I also realized somewhere along the way that many of us bought into the lie that we have to do it all on our own.
+I realized somewhere along the way that like many women, I had bought into the lie that we have to do it all on our own.
 It’s time that stops!

 I hope you’ll enjoy spending time here.
 I hope we can grow together as we share the accumulation of our experiences and knowledge.
 Thanks for stopping by!